 CDH patients require follow-up care and treatment over time to minimize related health concerns, such as lung problems, breathing difficulties, gastrointestinal problems and growth and development concerns.

 Boston Children's treats more than 20 newborns with CDH each year, with a success rate among the best in the world.
-Children's survival rate is close to 90 percent, while the national average is only 50 percent.
+Boston Children's survival rate is close to 90 percent, while the national average is only 50 percent.

 When CDH is diagnosed or suspected during pregnancy, treatment is coordinated through Boston Children's Advanced Fetal Care Center.
 Children also come into the care of the program when CDH is diagnosed after birth, and on an outpatient basis for long-term treatment.

 The bottom line: If your child has CDH, you're in the right place.

 Every incidence of CDH is unique in terms of its severity and related anomalies.
 At Boston Children's, careful management of the mother's pregnancy, stabilization of your baby and postnatal treatment have resulted in extremely high success rates.

 Care at a hospital like Boston Children's that is equipped with extracorporeal membranous oxygenation (ECMO) is important.
 And, a group of doctors and scientists at Boston Children's are working to discover genes that cause CDH and abnormal lung development in an effort to improve survival and quality of life.

 The CDH team at Boston Children's Hospital is dedicated to improving outcomes for children born with congenital diaphragmatic hernia.
 Twenty years ago, about one in five babies with CDH survived.
 Today the national average is 60 percent; at Boston Children's Hospital it's 90 percent.